JnBrymn/JnBrymn.github.io/_posts/2014-07-27-eigenvector-centrality.md

 ---
 layout: post
-title: Understanding Eigenvalue Centrality with the Metaphor of Political Power
+title: Understanding Eigenvector Centrality with the Metaphor of Political Power
 ---
 If you play around much with graphs, one of the first things that you'll run into is the idea of network centrality.
 Centrality is a value associated with a node which represents how important and how central that node is to the network as a whole.
 There are actually quite a few way of defining network centrality - here are just a few: